LagoLunatic/dsvrandom/README.md

 Source code: https://github.com/LagoLunatic/dsvrandom

+The original code is still in RV, so you can use it for any of the 3 games if you uncheck the "Use RV Options" checkbox.

 ### I need more details.

 There's a more in-depth rundown of the base randomizer in the github link above, but this version does have some differences.
 It's still very much incomplete, so you should be aware that some options in the base randomizer are not compatible with RV.
 Those options are: